CloudBindle/bindle/PANCAN_CLUSTER_LAUNCH_README.md

 This section describes some additional profiles we have available for the PanCancer project.
-First, please see the general documentation above and the README for SeqWare-Vagrant, the tool we use to build these clusters using Vagrant.
+First, please see the general documentation above and the README for Bindle, the tool we use to build these clusters using Vagrant.
 This will walk you through the process of using this software.
 This tool allows us to create clusters in different cloud environments using a common set of configuration scripts.
 We have used this project to prepare two